Frequently asked questions

 Hikes and tours

-The starting points of the marked walks are often in the villages (mainly at the church) or at places
+The starting points for the signposted walks are usually in the villages (often at the church) or in easily identifiable and accessible places in the countryside.

 No, except for picking (see below).
 Walk only on authorised paths and roads.
 This way you will preserve the natural environment of your walks.